Use the PDF Version for printing.

 UrBackup has different transfer modes for files and images.
 Those are:

-• raw.
+- raw.
 Transfer the data as ’raw’ as possible.
 This is the fastest transfer mode and uses the least amount of CPU cycles on server and client.

-• hashed.
+- hashed.
 Protects the transferred data from bit errors by hashing the data during the transfer.
-This uses CPU cycles on the client and the server.

 UrBackup uses TCP/IP to transfer the images and files.
 TCP/IP implements its own bit error detection mechanism (CRC32).
 If the network induces a lot of bit errors and if a lot of data is transferred (>2TB), however, the bit error detection mechanism of TCP/IP is not enough to detect all occurring errors.
 The ’hashed’ transfer mode adds an additional layer of protection to make bit errors less probable.
-You do not need to use the hashed transfer mode if you backup via a Internet mode connection with enabled encryption, as the encryption layer already protects the integrity of the transmitted data.
+You do not need to use the hashed transfer mode if you backup via a Internet mode connection with enabled encryption, as the encryption layer already protects the integrity of the transmitted data. - Block differences - hashed.
+Only available for file backups (as it is automatically done for images).
+Blocks of the transferred files are compared using CRC32 and MD5 hash functions.
+Only blocks which have changed are sent over the network.
+In cases where only some blocks of a file change, this reduces the amount of transferred data.
+It also causes more messages to be sent between server and client and uses CPU cycles, which is why it is only enabled for Internet clients per default.

 8.5.3 Incremental image backup styles